cokelaer/bioservices/doc/source/notebooks.rst

 Entrez/Eutils
 ---------------

-Here is a ipython notebook dedicated to EUtils, which can be downloaded :download:`notebook/Entrez_Eutils.ipynb` or view its results on `uniprot nbviewer <http://nbviewer.ipython.org/url/pythonhosted.org//bioservices/_downloads/Entrez_Eutils.ipynb>`_
+Here is a ipython notebook dedicated to EUtils, which can be downloaded :download:`notebook/Entrez_EUtils.ipynb` or view its results on `eutils nbviewer <http://nbviewer.ipython.org/url/pythonhosted.org//bioservices/_downloads/Entrez_EUtils.ipynb>`_

 KEGG
 ---------